JacobLey/juniper/README.md

   * Juniper solves this issue by strict typings on the schema generators.
 You must explicitly declare the type of the schema (e.g. `object` or `number`) and only the properties related to that schema may be set.
 * DRY
   * Good code should be DRY ([Don't repeat yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)).
 However, JSON Schema itself is just JSON, it doesn't mean anything in a Typescript runtime.
 Manually writing Typescript interfaces to match a JSON schema (and vice versa) quickly becomes a maintenance nightmare and opens up opportunities to mistype a schema.
   * Juniper resolves this issue by generating the JSON Schema and the Typescript types at the same time.
-Typescript types are impacted by JSON Schema attributes where possible, but does not limit schema generation due to that.
+Typescript interfaces are emitted by JSON Schema attributes where possible, but does not limit schema generation due to that.
   * See [Comparisons](#comparisons) for a list of alternatives that help DRY JSON Schema generation.
 * Backwards Compatibility
   * Json Schema comes in multiple "versions", often referred to as drafts.
-While these version generally follow the same pattern, some changes are breaking and are non-trivial to fix.
+While these versions generally follow the patterns set by predecessors, some changes are breaking and are non-trivial to fix.
 Perhaps the most infamous is [OpenApi's `nullable` keyword over `type: 'null'`](https://swagger.io/docs/specification/data-models/data-types/#null).
 When generating Json Schemas for multiple environments, it can be tricky to maintain usage of the correct keywords.
   * By generating the JSON Schema dynamically, Juniper is able to adjust the outputted schema to fit the environment.
     * Presently Juniper supports Draft 2020-12 (default) and OpenAPI 3.0.